Who are we. Why are we here. Why have we filled your car with Jello.

 Other Frequently Asked Questions:

-Q. What are the opening and ending songs you use on the podcast?
+Q. What are the opening and ending songs you use on the main podcast?

 A. The opening song is a portion of “SKY ROBOT 2.0” written and performed by Trae (under the pseudonym “Lt.
 Snorkel”).
 The end theme is an arrangement by Trae of Vomit Hat Steve’s “Cloud Burst” performed by Trae (although the full track features Vomit Hat Steve on lead vocals).
 Cloud Burst is a song Steve wrote for “Harry Potter and I MUST SCREAM” – a Harry Potter Fanfic Rock Opera heavily influenced by the Harlan Ellison story “I have no mouth, and I must scream.”